 Is your nonprofit program effective?
 And what does that even mean?

 Every nonprofit manager, CEO, and board member gets asked this question, “How do you know your program is doing any good?
 How do you know it’s effective?
 How do you know it’s having an impact?”
 These are usually difficult to answer.

 We believe being effective means doing good in the ways suggested by a nonprofit’s mission statement – and being able to show it.
 A good mission statement makes clear just who the organization intends to benefit; it names intended beneficiaries and intended benefits.

 For example, one nonprofit’s mission statement might be, “To address hunger in our community, we serve nutritious meals to those who can’t afford them.”
 This means that poor and hungry individuals in the community are this nonprofit’s primary intended beneficiary.
-Doing good and being effective means making progress in your pursuit of ending hunger in your community by serving nutritious meals to those who can’t afford them – and being able to show that you’re making progress.
+Doing good and being effective means making progress in the challenge of ending hunger in your community by serving nutritious meals to those who can’t afford them – and being able to show that you’re making progress.
 Making progress defines impact.
 Said the other way, “having impact” means “making progress in the mission work of the organization.”

 “Who benefits and how” is the meat and potatoes question of nonprofit program development and evaluation.
 This question may not be on top of everyone’s list.
 Some want to know if you’ve lived up to the terms of the grant.
 Some want to know more about cost, and the proportion of budget spent on administration or fundraising.
 Some are satisfied to know that your organization is growing.
 Those may be legitimate variations of the theme of effectiveness, but to us they are secondary.